SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/NQueenProblem/SimpleGAs/HashSets/README.md

  _  _  _  _  _  Q  _  _
  _  Q  _  _  _  _  _  _
 ````
-Although the solution is almost a good one, as you can see, the lack of Crossover makes difficult to achieve the best
+While the solution is nearly satisfactory, as evident,
+the absence of crossover makes it challenging to attain the optimal outcome.
-result.
-Ths is an example of how important is to define a good strategy to solve your problem.
-We could have implemented
+This exemplifies the significance of devising a robust strategy to address your problem.
-a more complex crossover procedure that mixes the genomes in a fancy way, but we wanted to keep this example as simple
+We could have employed a more intricate crossover procedure that elegantly blends the genomes,
+but for the sake of simplicity, we chose to keep this example as straightforward as possible.
-as possible.